BYachnin/pro_cpg2_design_scripts/README.md

 # Scripts from Massively parallel, computationally-guided design of a pro-enzyme

-This repository contains scripts used in our unpublished manuscript, "Massively parallel, computationally-guided design of a pro-enzyme," which describes a computational approach and screening method to design pro-enzymes of an FDA-approved therapeutic enzyme, carboxypeptidase G2.
+This repository contains scripts used in our manuscript, "Massively parallel, computationally guided design of a proenzyme," which describes a computational approach and screening method to design pro-enzymes of an FDA-approved therapeutic enzyme, carboxypeptidase G2.

 XML scripts used to generate are maintained in the [rosetta_scripts_scripts repository](https://github.com/RosettaCommons/rosetta_scripts_scripts) and are available with public releases of Rosetta.